 A: You can find a list of the prompts and extra info here.
 In a nutshell, prompts two, three, or five are great choices if you have gone through a life-changing experience that you absolutely want to talk about.
 Option four is not that great of a prompt in my opinion, as it doesn’t ask the responder to call for a story on a challenge or conflict (which I believe to be the heart and soul of a great story).
-Option one is by far my favorite prompt because: 1) it’s open-ended, allowing you to go “deep” (into your gut) as well as wide (allowing for variety) and 2) it’s close to the UC1 prompt, which is my favorite prompt, and which makes it easy to repurpose.
+Option one is by far my favorite prompt because it’s open-ended, allowing you to go “deep” (into your gut) as well as wide (allowing for variety).
 For a quick brainstorm exercise I love, you can go here.
 Once you have your content, you’ll probably wonder…

 Q: How should I structure my essay?

 A: It all depends on what you want to talk about.
 For students who have gone through significant challenges in their lives, I recommend the narrative structure.
 For those who haven’t, try the montage structure.

 Q: Will this essay get me into my dream school?

 A: Not on its own.
 Schools look at GPA, course rigor, and test scores more than anything.
 But if it’s between you and another student with equal scores, your essay could make the difference.

 Q: When should I start?

 A: There’s no time like the present.
 [Evelyn’s note: NOW, NOW, NOW!!!]

 Q: How do I learn to stop procrastinating?